 Free Teaching Activity

 Filming for the movie version of Stargirl took place in September-November 2018 in New Mexico.
 Disney plans to air the movie on their new streaming service called Disney+ in the fall of 2019.
-Stargirl is played by Grace VanderWaal, winner of the 2016 season of America’s Got Talent.
+Grace VanderWaal, the winner of the 2016 season of America’s Got Talent, plays Stargirl.

 The full unit includes:

-15 Constructed Response Writing Questions – These are longer answer questions.
+15 Constructed Response Writing Questions – These are long answer questions.
 Students can plan out their answers on the graphic organizers provided.
-Using the organizer, students write their answer in paragraph format.
+Using the organizer, students write their answers in paragraph format.

 Choose between printable activities or go paperless with digital resources that are compatible with Google Classroom.